Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 Comforting yet balanced:

-The cream sauce is rich without being heavy, thanks to spinach and savory chicken.
+The cream sauce is indulgent without feeling heavy, thanks to the brightness of spinach and the savory depth of well-seasoned chicken.

 04